-The bread and butter of measuring success is inevitably crunching the numbers.
+The bread and butter of measuring success are inevitably crunching the numbers.

 *cries in Excel spreadsheets*